CLIENT: Williams Operating Corporation (subsidiary of Barrick Gold Corporation)

 Several options were investigated, and it was determined that the most suitable solution was to relocate the pumps to a floating barge anchored to the dam wall and located in a relatively deep section of the tailings dam.

-Halyard undertook the structural design of the barge and walkway access bridge which included crawl beams within the enclosure to lift the pumps off their mountings and winched along a track installed in the walkway.
-To ensure the immediate area around the barge did not freeze, subsurface fans intended to continually circulate water were incorporated into the barge design.
-This design consideration permits the reclaim pumps to operate year-round.
+Halyard undertook the structural design of the barge access bridge which allowed the pumps to be lifted off their mountings for removal by winching along the walkway.
+To mitigate freezing around the barge agitators were installed to continually circulate the water.
+This design permits the reclaim pumps to operate year-round.

 Since the dam wall is due to be raised in the coming years, this solution was a resourceful way to allow for operations to continue pumping with minimal downtime while relocating the pumps on to the floating barge.